IgniteUI/indigo-design-docfx/README.md

 # Indigo Design Documentation

-This project uses Node.js, DocFX and Gulp to generate a documentation for Indigo Design.
+This project uses Node.js, DocFX and Gulp to generate a documentation for Indigo.Design.

 ## Prerequisites